chikashimiyama/Udacity_VR_PerformanceBounceback/README.md

-# Udacity_VR_PerformanceBounceback
+\#Udacity VR Performance Bounceback

 by Chikashi Miyama

-- How long it took to complete the project: 3 days
+-   time spent for the project : 3 days

-- one thing you liked: Optimization drastically changes the response of the app.
+-   the point I liked: profiler

-- one thing that was challenging about this project: light probe.
+-   challenge for me: Light probe